 - Optionally, you can organise your attachments in folders so users can view all your files in a structured view

 Avoid redundant content

 Redundant content can be hard to avoid, especially if you need the same content in more than one place within your wiki.
-However, by duplicating content, it makes it challenging to keep everything updated without it becoming a tedious task.
+However, duplicating content, makes it challenging to keep everything updated without becoming a tedious task.

 To avoid this scenario, you can use the Excerpt and Excerpt Include macros and embed sections of your pages into other pages.

 Label your content